Qualify as a ski instructor in Austria and have a guaranteed job for the rest of the season.

 Your pay and precise terms and conditions will be confirmed with your job contract, which you can expect by around week three of the instructor course.

-As with the rest of the seasonal work industry (and the country generally) nobody really knows what will happen come the 31st January 2020.
+As with the rest of the seasonal work industry (and the country generally) nobody really knows what the position will be at the end of 2020.

 The suspicion is that things will have to remain the same for this season, come what may, because these resorts rely on staff coming over from the UK to fill roles over the winter.
 Even with a ‘no deal’ outcome, there may still be areas where the UK and EU can agree for short-term consistency.

-If we did leave without a deal, and there was an immediate hard line response meaning that no new people could work in Europe, it may be that Brits have to apply for a work visa.
-In this case, our January 2020 participants would have a short amount of time to get a visa whilst on the course before they are ready to work.
+If there was no deal agreed by the end of the transition period, and there was an immediate hard line response meaning that no new people could work in Europe, it may be that Brits have to apply for a work visa.
+In this case, our 2020/21 participants would have a short amount of time to get a visa whilst on the course before they are ready to work.
 Our partners in Austria have been informed by the Austrian government that emergency visas are ready to go so a fast track system should also be in place.

 As we won’t know exactly when your job will finish before you arrive, we suggest that you just book your outbound flight to Salzburg and book your return when you know the season is coming to an end.
 Some resorts can stay open well into the summer months, whereas other will close during the spring.